 It is important to note that aggravating circumstances can make a ‘typical’ criminal defense case incredibly more complicated for those sent before a judge.
 Violent crimes like domestic violence, which result in personal injury, and sex crimes like rape, when committed along with other types of felony charges, can result in enhanced sentencing.

 Confidential or sensitive information is protected by the attorney-client relationship.
 If you have committed an additional violent crime in the process of the crimes you are being charged for, it is vital that you discuss this with your defense attorney at the earliest possible stage of your defense.

 The legal team of the Law Office of Diane C. Bass is well-equipped to help you with your criminal defense.
-If you would like to schedule a free case evaluation, please call the Irvine, CA, law office.
-The free consultation is confidential, and you are not obligated to take on the Law Office of Diane C. Bass as your legal representation if you do not feel the firm is a good fit for you and your needs.
+If you would like to schedule your case evaluation, please call the Irvine, CA, law office.
+Your consultation is confidential, and you are not obligated to take on the Law Office of Diane C. Bass as your legal representation if you do not feel the firm is a good fit for you and your needs.

 When is the Right Time to Hire a Criminal Defense Attorney?

 The best time to hire legal representation was yesterday before you needed it.
 The second-best time is today, right away, as soon as you finish reading these words.
 Law offices that represent those accused of criminal offenses are able to provide the most thorough, well-rounded defenses for their clients when they are given more time to examine the investigation, review evidence, speak with witnesses, and learn your side of the story.